 We periodically examine the continued development of other collagen-based products that we have conceived.
 Each one of our current products offers a platform to product derivatives that can address other indications and contribute to our pipeline and revenues.
-These derivative products include, for example, the use of VergenixSTR for ACL repair and ophthalmology applications, and the use of VergenixFG for the treatment of deep surgical incisions.
-We are also pursuing other platforms for our rhCollagen, such as biomaterial coatings in order to reduce foreign body response and tissue adhesion, through ongoing research and business development discussions and facial aesthetics products.
+These derivative products include, for example, the use of VergenixSTR for cartilage repair and ACL reconstruction applications, and the use of VergenixFG for the treatment of deep surgical incisions.
+Through ongoing research we are also pursuing other platforms for our rhCollagen, such as biomaterial coatings in order to reduce foreign body response and tissue adhesion.
+We are also in discussions with companies in the field, to develop next generation soft tissue fillers.